Codecademy/docs/content/python/concepts/functions/functions.md

 ## Returning Values With `yield`

 A function can also return values with the `yield` keyword.
 Like `return`, `yield` suspends the function's execution and returns the value specified.
-Unlike `return`, the `yield` statement retains the state of the function and will resume where it left off on the next function call. i.e. Execution resumes after the last `yield` statement.
+Unlike `return`, the `yield` statement retains the state of the function and will resume where it left off on the next function call (i.e. execution resumes after the last `yield` statement).
 This way, the function can produce a number of values over time.

 Functions using `yield` rather than `return` are known as generator functions.
 Such a function can be used as an [iterator](https://www.codecademy.com/resources/docs/python/iterators).